warmlogic/expertTrain/README.md

    1. Find the IP address of the Net Station computer (`System Prefs > Network > Ethernet`) and put the IP address in the top of the config file as the variable `expParam.NSHost` as a string.
    1. When Net Station is open and the experiment runs, the experiment will automatically start and stop recording EEG.
 - Less well described/organized features (see examples in `config_EBUG.m` for now):
+   - `et_calcExpDuration()` is a function to determine how long your experiment will be.
    - Instructions are read from external text files in `expertTrain/text/instructions`.
    - There are practice modes for matching, naming, and recognition.
 Hopefully the provided config is clear enough on how to set them up.
       - Practice stimuli can either be chosen from a separate directory of images (in the `Set/Family/Species/` directory structure, as with experiment stimuli), or they can be randomly selected from the experimental families/species.